Philosophy

 Consensus-Based Decision Making

-Many decisions that directly affect the classroom are made by consensus of the entire class.
+Many decisions that directly affect the classroom are made by consensus of all the children in the class to the extent that their age allows them to participate.
 Children at Zimtor take part in developing curriculum, making classroom rules, and planning special events.
 I take part in these decisions too, of course, but my emphasis is on reaching decisions through a collaborative group process in which everyone is strongly involved.
-Surprisingly, young children adapt remarkably well to this way of making decisions.
+In my experience, young children adapt remarkably well to this way of making decisions.

 Conflict Resolution